Ultimate Madhya Pradesh Tiger Safari

 3. Ranthambore National Park, Rajasthan: One of the most famous tiger safari national parks, the centre of Ranthambore is home of the UNESCO World Heritage Site Ranthambore Fort.
 This park is the closest to Delhi so can be part of a golden triangle tour or Agra, Delhi, and Jaipur.
 Because of this, the park can get very busy, so be sure to book in advance and be aware it can feel more touristy than other parks.
 Ranthambore does however offer the lucky few, sightings of tigers to the backdrop of temples and dramatic lakes, offering the wildlife photographer some truly unique opportunities.
 Sujan Sher Bagh Camp offers luxury and proximity to Ranthambore National Park.

-The ideal months for observing tigers in India are February, March, and April, as temperatures start to rise.
+The ideal months for observing tigers in India are October through to April, with the prime months being, February, March, and April, as temperatures start to rise.
 As the temperature climbs, the land becomes drier and dustier, with reduced foliage.
 With diminishing water sources, wildlife tends to gather around the remaining waterholes, creating a prime opportunity for observing and capturing the park's fauna.
 Our skilled guides are well-versed in tracking India's magnificent tigers within these parks, and you can elevate your tiger-watching adventure by staying at distinctive and picturesque lodges.

 Journey through the heart of tiger country in search of this majestic big cat, travelling to some of the best regions in India for wildlife encounters, including Tadoba, Pench and Kanha National Parks.